flowxo/flowxo-sdk/README.md

 The platform will retry the request up to 5 times (with exponential back-off), and if after the 5th attempt a retryable error still occurs, it will be written to the workflow log as "The request failed because something unexpected happened.".

 Retryable errors are logged and monitored by the platform.

+### Service Errors ###

+ServiceErrors are where a request to the API succeeded (in technical terms) but the user's request can't be completed for operational reasons.
+They include authorisation problems (except OAuth, see below), validation errors and quotas being exceeded.

+The platform does not make any attempt to retry after a `ServiceError`, and these types of errors are not logged or monitored by the platform, only written to the workflow log.

+If you run into an error, create a `ServiceError` object and return it as the error argument in your callback:

+    cb(new sdk.Error.ServiceError("You must provide a value."))

+Take care with the tone and style of your errors, as they'll be displayed directly to the user.
+You should follow our style guide.

+For common/recognised errors, it's normally best to extract the error message and create your own error object from the original message.
+The objective here is to present a friendly, useful and readable message to user.
+To help with this, you can create a `ServiceError` object with a friendlier message and the original error like so:

+    cb(new sdk.Error.ServiceError({ err: [object], message: "Please provide a value." }))

+Make sure you include a `message` or the message from `err` will be used instead.

+### OAuth Errors ###

+A special case is where the API returns an error relating to the OAuth token.

+Use an instance of `AuthServiceError`, which works the same as `ServiceError`.
+The platform will attempt to refresh the OAuth token and retry the request once.
+If that doesn't succeed, the error will be written to the workflow log.

 Authorized Libraries
 --------------------